FedeDP/libmodule/docs/src/callbacks.rst

   Startup filter to check whether this module should be created and managed by libmodule

-  :returns: 0 if the module should be created, not-0 otherwise.
+  :returns: true (not-0) if the module should be created, 0 otherwise.

 .. c:function:: evaluate(void)